csmith-project/voltest/volatile_pintrace/README.txt

   * -checksum_var var_name
     pintool will read and dump the value of var_name, which is the checksum value of a random program.
-The default var_name is `global_checksum'.
+The default var_name is `crc32_context'.

 --------------------------------------------------------------------
 gen_volatile_addr.pl: invokes `nm' to generate actual volatile addresses